learlab/itell-rs/README.md

     - item 3
     ```

+### Optional

+- Add a `description` field for page, mainly for accessibility and SEO purposes, can be AI generated.
+Description will they will not be visible to regular readers, which means they won't be used as a hint for summary.
+Still, they should not be thorough, instead act more like a 2-4 sentence preface that motivates people to continue reading.

+## Future work

+- Generalized assignments: whether a page requires a summary, quiz or code exercises can be represented by a single `assignments` field

+    ```
+    ---
+    assignments:
+    - summary
+    - quiz
+    - exercises
+    ---
+    ```

+    How do we include data for quiz and exercises?
+Potentially could do this

+    ```yaml
+    quiz:
+    - question: How is the minus operator different in JavaScript?
+      options:
+        - text: "it can be both unary and binary"
+        - correct: true
+        - text: "it can only be unary"
+        - correct: false

+    exercises:
+        - type: "javascript"
+          prompt: "Write a function that adds two numbers"
+          placeholder: "function add(a, b) {  }"
+    ```

+    But I am afraid this could lead to poor abstractions in which we find YAML is not expressive enough.

 - To simplify parsing and chunk revealing, all h2 headings are treated as chunks.
 This is not ideal for "References" and "Exercises" chunks, they are typically the last chunk of a page and should be revealed automatically when the previous chunk is revealed.
 A quick fix is to add them as h3 headings at the end of the previous chunk.
 I think this is ok, but if we want to perfect this here are the required changes: